mhoban/rainbow_bridge/README.md

      This will install nextflow and singularity to the system.
 If this fails, try the instructions given [below](#manual-dependency-installation).

-To run the pipeline directly from github (note: this method assumes you already have the necessary dependencies installed on the system):
+To run the pipeline directly from github:

 ```console
 $ nextflow run -<nextflow-options> mhoban/rainbow_bridge --<rainbow_bridge-options>
 ```
+> [!NOTE]
+> This method assumes you already have the necessary dependencies installed on the system

 ### Manual dependency installation